Starting to use a bicycle for practical purposes can be more overwhelming than you’d think.

 - A good system for carrying things

 - The right contact points: grips, pedals, and saddle

 - Try to save by buying in autumn

 Bicycles comprise a $6 billion market in the US alone, but demand is overwhelmingly on the sport and recreational side.
 Naturally, most bike shops mirror these preferences.

-That’s not remotely a bad thing.
-It’s just not very practical for most commuters.
+That’s fine…but it’s not very practical for most commuters.

-Consequently, it’s rare to find something that suits a utilitarian cyclist off the shelf.
-For first-time bike commuters or city cyclists, it can be confusing.
+For first-time bike commuters or urban cyclists, it can be confusing.

 After cycling everywhere for years straight, and spending plenty (just ask my wife!) on trial and error, I’ve learned some things that may not be obvious.